CBC-UCONN/RADseq_tutorial/README.md

 The original data consist of 3 RAD libraries, each containing 47 barcoded samples.
 The authors use the "original" RAD-seq protocol: first use SbfI to digest genomic DNA, then randomly shear and size select.
 They sequenced a single end on the Illumina platform.

-33 of these samples are used in HTJ.
+**33 of these samples are used in HTJ.
 Here I synthesize a multiplexed pool of the 33 HTJ samples from the original larger pools to demonstrate a RAD analysis from start to finish (see directory "data_generation").

-Scripts for exploratory analysis of the entire dataset are located in "../analysis"
+Scripts for exploratory analysis of the entire dataset are located in "../analysis"**

 The second source of data is an unpublished dataset by Wegrzyn and colleagues (WEA).
 It's a genetic association study of resistance of the green ash _Fraxinus pennsylvanica_ to an invasive beetle, the emerald ash borer (_Agrilus planipennis_).
+WEA experimentally exposed individuals from several families of green ash trees to emerald ash borers, measured their level of resistance in a couple different ways, and sequenced them.
+The idea is to find genetic variants linked to resistance to the beetles.

 The total dataset consists of 6 libraries of 10-16 barcoded samples.
 WEA use ddRAD (Peterson et al. 2012).
 In ddRAD, 2 enzymes are used to digest genomic DNA and only fragments cut by both enzymes are sequenced.
-WEA additionally use degenerate
+WEA additionally add degenerate oligos (sometimes referred to as unique molecular identifiers, or UMIs) to identify and remove duplicate sequences in their dataset (explained in more depth later).
+This adds a wrinkle to the quality control steps.

 __Structure:__